The wonderful 5 Towns of Cinque Terre Italy & Luca’s Disney Town Portorosso

-For example, we went to the 5 Terre during the last days of October 2021 and there were still people bathing!
-The water was clear and the day was splendid: the temptation was really strong.
+For example, we went to the 5 Terre during the last days of October 2021, and people were still swimming!
+The water was clear, and the day was splendid: the temptation was strong.

 Everyone who was with us after having been to the Cinque Terre in autumn would absolutely want to go back, so our experience was more than positive.

 Related Posts to “The wonderful 5 Towns of Cinque Terre Italy & Luca’s Disney Town Portorosso”

 Related post to “The wonderful 5 Towns of Cinque Terre Italy & Luca’s Disney Town Portorosso”:

 - How long should I spend in Pompeii?
 How long does it take to visit Pompeii?

 - Can you visit Pompeii and Herculaneum in one day?

 - Pompeii Ruins: Amphitheater Pompeii, Villa of Mysteries

 - Amalfi Coast Towns

 - How many days do you need in Amalfi Coast?